disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 <h2 id="genet2"></h2>

-### Could SNPs in upstream apoptosis regulators in psoriatic KCs drive their resistance to cytokine-induced apoptosis?.
+### SNPs in upstream apoptosis regulators in psoriatic KCs drive their resistance to cytokine-induced apoptosis.
 *Step-by-step guide to reproduce the analysis here!*

 We collected genes harbouring variants (SNPs) associated with PsO from the Open Targets Genetics database and then mapped them to the ISD map ([see these genes (in green) in the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=PsO_map&perfectMatch=false&modelId=389&backgroundId=612&x=6509&y=1929&z=5.242334845066072&overlaysId=1369)).
 After integration of these PsO-associated genes to the map, we sough to investigate their influence at the mechanistic level, specifically in psoriatic KCs.
 In PsO, KCs are relatively resistant to cytokine-induced apoptosis.
 This resistance could be assigned, at least partially, to the presence of several proteins encoded by PsO-associated genes in apoptosis-regulating pathways.
 In fact, by exploring the map, we can see at least six proteins encoded by PsO-associated genes in these pathways: IFNG, INFGR2, TNFRSF1A, ESRRA, IRF1 and SOCS1.
 The most prominent pathway would be the one triggered by IFNG via IFNGR2 and IRF1 culminating in the expression of SOCS proteins.
 Remarkably, all proteins in this apoptosis-regulating pathway are encoded by PsO-associated genes and the underlying SNPs could favour the inhibition of apoptosis in KC (see figure below).